Novartis/peax/README.md

-# Peax: a pattern explorer for epigenomic data
+# Peax: a visual pattern explorer for epigenomic data

 **Peax is still under active development!
 If you like to give it a try, please choose one of the [pre-releases](https://github.com/Novartis/peax/releases).
 If you run into trouble please contact [@flekschas](https://twitter.com/flekschas).
-He's happy to help.
-We're trying to stabelize the development soon.**
+He's happy to help while we're working hard to release a stabelize version soon.**

 ![Peax's UI](teaser.png)

+> Epigenomic data expresses a rich body of diverse patterns that help to identify
+> regulatory elements like promoter, enhancers, etc. But finding these patterns reliably
-> Epigenomic data expresses a rich body of diverse patterns, but extracting patterns genome wide is limited, as specialized algorithms are required or the expressiveness is low.
-Peax is a tool for interactive concept learning and exploration of epigenomic patterns based on unsupervised featurization with autoencoders.
+> genome wide is challenging.
+Peax is a tool for interactive visual pattern search and
+> exploration of epigenomic patterns based on unsupervised representation learning with
-  Genomic regions are manually labeled for actively learning feature weights to build custom classifiers based on your notion of interestingness.
+> convolutional autoencoders.
+Genomic regions are manually labeled for actively learning
+> feature weights to build custom classifiers based on your notion of interestingness.

 ## Installation